JustineKyleBostrillo/MentalHealthBotProject/readme.md

 Installation:
 1. Download The Latest Python Version
-2. Download The Latest Release Of The Project
+2. Download The Latest Release Of The Project And Extract
 3. In The Root Folder "pip install -e ."
 In Command Prompt/Terminal

 To Run: "python main.py" In The Root Folder